pablo33/quodlibet-filesorter/README.md

 this script relies on quodlibet eyed3 python library

-you can install them typing:
+you can install both of them typing:

     sudo apt-get install quodlibet python3-eyed3